Alexander Kreuter

-Alexander Kreuter (29 November 1886 in Speyer – 27 September 1977) was an influential German business lawyer and banker during the Nazi occupation of France.
+Alexander Kreuter (29 November 1886, Speyer – 27 September 1977) was an influential German business lawyer and banker during the Nazi occupation of France.

 Education and early career

-Kreuter studied law and political science at the University of Munich from 1906 and was awarded a doctorate by Walther Lotz in 1909.
-He was a civil commissioner for the province of Leuven in occupied Belgium during World War I. In 1918 he was advisor to the Armistice Commission and the delegation for the Peace Treaty of Versailles for economic and financial matters.
+Kreuter studied law and political science at the Ludwig-Maximilians-Universität München from 1906 and was awarded a doctorate by Walther Lotz in 1909.
+He was a civil commissioner for the province of Leuven in occupied Belgium during World War I. In 1918, he was advisor to the Armistice Commission and the delegation for the Peace Treaty of Versailles for economic and financial matters.

 In 1919, he was commissioner for raw materials and products of the "Dictatorial Economic Committee".
 In 1922, he became a member of the Provisional Reich Economic Council.
 He negotiated the German-Dutch financial agreement of 11 May 1920 with the Dutch government.
 After leaving the civil service, he founded the trust administration for the German-Dutch financial agreement GmbH ("Tredefina"), which he headed for over fifty years.
 For his services as head of the Tredefina, he was appointed by the Dutch government to command the Order of Orange-Nassau.

 Kreuter was the Berlin representative of the New York investment bank Dillon, Read & Co. and for many years personally liable partner of the "Deutsche Kreditsicherungs-KG in Berlin, later Düsseldorf, which received a 10 million dollar loan from Dillon, Read & Co.
 Co. was founded in the 1920s."